LogeshGovi/DataAnalysisProject/README.md

 # DataAnalysisProject
 ## Anapy -- A simple package for data analysis, visualization and machine learning
+> _ This package can be installed using pip install . _
 ### Sub Packages

 > 1. **datamanip**